Stetson, Maine

 Stetson is a town in Penobscot County, Maine, United States.
+The population was 1,241 at the 2026 World population review of stetson maine.

+History

-The population was 1,186 at the 2020 census.
-It was named after its first proprietor, Amasa Stetson.
+The community was named after its first proprietor, Amasa Stetson who was born on March 26, 1769.
 His brother Simeon Stetson originally settled here as well, but moved to nearby Hampden in 1803.
-Simeon's sons Charles, George, and Isaiah founded a powerful mercantile and political family in Bangor.
+Simeon's sons Charles, George, and Isaiah founded a powerful mercantile and political family in Bangor, Maine.

 Geography

 According to the United States Census Bureau, the town has a total area of 36.65 sqmi, of which 34.99 sqmi is land and 1.66 sqmi is water.

 Historic building

 The Stetson Union Church (1843), designed in the Greek Revival style by Bangor architect Benjamin S. Deane, is listed on the National Register of Historic Places.